bcm-uga/hadaca3/phase-0-smoothie/bundle/submission.md

 ### Including an external file to be used in the submission script

-It is possible to include an external file, provided that it is sourced in the submission_script and correctly included in the zip file that will be submitted on the Codabench platform.
+It is possible to include an external file, that it is sourced in the submission_script and correctly included in the zip file will be submitted on the Codabench platform.